 By the 1950s/60s, worldwide, people were thinking of better ways to treat the mentally ill rather than by isolation.
 It was no longer seen as acceptable to keep people in such isolated environments.
 Society had started to change its views of mentally ill people in the community.
 The fact that people were, or became, mentally ill was seen to be a part of life that couldn’t be changed and society was beginning to embrace this.
 With people’s views changing, the process of closing Ngawhatu Psychiatric Hospital began in the late 1990s.
 Martin Anderson worked at Ngawhatu as a project manager for intellectually disabled people, by managing the movement of these people from Ngawhatu hospital to community living.
 He commented that he thought the closure was due to increasing evidence, and emerging philosophies around the world, that institutions denied people basic human rights and being part of the community.
 While it would be more expensive to have patients living in the community, it meant people would receive better social and health outcomes.3

-The hospital and surrounding property was sold in 2001.
+The hospital and surrounding property were sold in 2001.
 Today there are only two villas left standing and they have been condemned.
 When it was operating as a hospital, Ngawhatu was a solid mental institution functioning efficiently for the time.
 The way patients were treated there between the years 1922-2000 at Ngawhatu was a lot different to how patients at the Nelson Mental Health Unit (NMHU) are treated today.
-Electro – Convulsive Therapy (ECT) was probably the most widely used and recognised treatment associated with psychiatric hospitals.
-By the mid 1980s it was used in a more targeted manner to treat specific psychiatric illnesses.4 Ngawhatu believed in the use of drugs, individual counselling sessions and group therapy, much of which are similar treatment procedures to those used today at the NMHU.
+Electroconvulsive Therapy (ECT) was probably the most widely used and recognised treatment associated with psychiatric hospitals.
+By the mid 1980's it was used in a more targeted manner to treat specific psychiatric illnesses.4 Ngawhatu believed in the use of drugs, individual counselling sessions and group therapy, much of which are similar treatment procedures to those used today at the NMHU.
 The time patients spent at Ngawhatu was, however, longer than today (usually months) depending on their conditions.

 Mr Anderson believes the treatment of patients at Ngawhatu was generally good, but he also commented that the recognition of issues of informed consent and patient rights could have been improved.
-He had occasionally seen firsthand some patients being deprived human rights:“There were times at Ngawhatu when people were given treatment without due regard to consent or patient rights.
+He had occasionally seen firsthand some patients being deprived human rights: “There were times at Ngawhatu when people were given treatment without due regard to consent or patient rights.
 Simple things like being asked ‘do you want something for the pain’ – often drugs would be given to the patients without such questions being asked.”
-5 Now, Nathan Davis, who worked at Ngawhatu for three years in the mid 1990s, said that NMHU is now more focused on helping mentally ill patients without the side effects of drugs.6
+5 Nathan Davis, who worked at Ngawhatu for three years in the mid 1990's, said that NMHU is now more focused on helping mentally ill patients without the side effects of drugs.6

 The housing of patients throughout their treatment at Ngawhatu was by a villa system.
 The villas operated as homes to numerous people.
 Most of these people did not have a choice about where they lived, as they were ill and needed the specialised treatment Ngawhatu provided to get well again.
 However, “Some people who enter Ngawhatu voluntarily may still become quite ill, perhaps even suicidal.”9

 There were 13 villas, each housing between 40-60 people.
 The villas often got rather crowded, especially Rata villa.
 Rata had 23 beds and even with that amount, some patients had to sleep on mattresses on floors in offices.10 The villa system gave the patients more personal freedom and trust, however it was also a much less private way of living: it must have been a nightmare to have to wash in the same open showers as all the other patients.
 There were four open showers and two baths in the middle of one room.
 The Nelson Mental Health Unit at present keeps up better patient privacy with: private rooms, showers and bathrooms.
-Nathan Davis observed; “Staff did not think they needed much privacy, they were there for treatment not for ‘homely’ living.”
-11
+Nathan Davis observed; “Staff did not think they needed much privacy, they were there for treatment not for ‘homely’ living.”11

 Something else that has changed considerably is the outdoor environment.
 Ngawhatu provided park-like surroundings.
-There were large amounts of free space outside in the ‘beautiful gardens’ 12 for patients to do activities such as golf, tennis and croquet.
+There were large amounts of free space outside in the ‘beautiful gardens’'12 for patients to do activities such as golf, tennis and croquet.
 These park-like surroundings Ngawhatu offered are not seen at the NMHU now - but patients are in residence for a much shorter time.
 The NMHU offers a small outdoor space with a tiny amount of grass to roam around on and a water feature in the middle.

 Being labelled a mental institution, we automatically imagine locked doors and big keys jangling off a warden’s belt, however, Ngawhatu was not like this.
 The patients were not locked in; instead the hospital was secluded down a deep twisting valley road that was far away from town and civilisation.